AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 xprof-ev86r7c5-3d09-xb9b-a8e5-a495f5996eef
 ```

-#### `xprof list --help`
+#### `xprofiler list --help`

-This provides the basic usage guide for the `xprof list` subcommand.
+This provides the basic usage guide for the `xprofiler list` subcommand.

 #### Listing Specific Subsets

-Note that the `xprof list` command will default to listing all VM instances
+Note that the `xprofiler list` command will default to listing all VM instances
 that have the prefix `xprof`.

 However, a specific subset of VM instances can be returned using different